RaquelFonsec/cloudwalk1/README.md

 cd cloudwalk1

+3. Install the required Ruby gems by running: bundle install

+4. Run the database migrations to set up the necessary database schema: rails db:migrate

-3. Execute the log analysis script by running the following command:
+5. Execute the log analysis script by running the following command:

 ruby bin/analyze_log.rb logs/game.log

-3. The script will process the log file and generate match reports in the terminal.
+ The script will process the log file and generate match reports in the terminal.

 Sample output of the script execution: